deckhouse/deckhouse/modules/150-user-authn/docs/USAGE.md

 Paste the generated `Application Name` and `Password` into the [DexProvider](cr.html#dexprovider) custom resource.

-CROWD groups, specified in lowcase format for custom resource DexProvider.
+CROWD groups are specified in the lowercase format for the custom resource `DexProvider`.

 ### Bitbucket Cloud